Carry On Sergeant: Production

+Development

 In 1955, film producer Sydney Box approached author R. F. Delderfield to write a screenplay about National Service in the United Kingdom.
 The project was shelved until 1957 with Delderfield planning to write the screenplay of an ensemble cast film with the working title of The Bull Boys.
 Delderfield's planned screenplay was to have been "one third laughter, one third documentary one third exciting incident leading up to the climax" with the virtues of National Service shown as giving the young men "pride in their regiment and uniform", similar to Carol Reed's 1944 film The Way Ahead.

 Events overtook the film producers when the War Office White Paper of 1957 recommended the end of National Service.
 Box approached his brother-in-law Peter Rogers then the head of Beaconsfield Film Studios with the pair agreeing that the route to take was making fun of National Service, particularly due to the success of the 1956 Boulting brothers film Private's Progress and the 1957-1962 television series The Army Game.

+Rogers had had difficulty sourcing a screenwriter, being rejected by Eric Sykes, Spike Milligan, Ray Galton, and Alan Simpson.
+Afred Shaughnessy says Rogers offered him the chance of directing the script if he rewrote it but Shaughnessy turned it down as it was "not my cup of tea".

+John Antrobus wrote an early draft, of which some scenes survive in the final film.
+Then Rogers collaborated with Norman Hudis who wrote the final script.
+Hudis felt his main contribution to the series was changing the story so the soldiers rallied around to help their sergeant win his bet.
+According to Hudis, "This set the style, to a great extent, of the ones I wrote: the incompetent, the uninterested or the plain unlucky, seen at their worst for most of the story, but triumphing in the end, against all expectation, and to rousing effect."
+The only part of the original novel that remained was the opening scene where a groom is called up on his wedding day.

+The movie was financed by Nat Cohen and Stuart Levy at Anglo-Amalgamated who had enjoyed a big success with The Tommy Steele Story also made by Rogers and Hudis.

+Shooting

+Filming started 24 March 1958 on a budget of £80,000.
 Unlike their disapproval of Private's Progress, the War Office provided assistance to the film makers by providing a Company Sergeant Major to the film.
-Sequences were shot at Stoughton Barracks the then-home of the Queen's Royal Regiment (West Surrey).
+Sequences were shot at Stoughton Barracks the then-home of the Queen's Royal Regiment (West Surrey), and Pinewood Studios.

+Shirley Eaton, the female lead, had been in a number of comedies around this time.

 Stuart Levy the co-producer of Anglo-Amalgamated wasn't keen on the title of The Bull Boys.
 Inspired by the success of another studio's 1957 film Carry On Admiral, suggested the new title of the film.
 Delderfield's script that involved a male ballet troupe being conscripted was turned into a play.